stefanvermaas/stefanvermaas.com/src/_posts/2022-06-11-bridgetown-and-digital-ocean-apps.md

 4. Select the "auto-deploy" feature.
 5. Click "Next" to review your app.

+## Finetuning Docker for the App Platform

 Now, Digital Ocean will automatically try to guess what type of app you're adding.
+As we're both adding a `Dockerfile` and a Ruby application, Digital Ocean added two services.

-It will falsely claim your static site is a "Web Service" as we're using Ruby.
-To fix this, edit the app and make the following changes:
+To address this, edit the app and make the following changes:

+1. Remove the "Ruby service" that was added.
+2. Edit the "Docker service".
-1. Change the "Resource Type" to "Static Site".
+3. Change the "Resource Type" of the Docker service to "Static Site".
-2. Change the "Output Dir" to `/app/output`.
+4. Change the "Output Dir" of the Docker service to `/app/output`.

 Now, click on "Back" and finish the process of setting up your app.
 After completion, Digital Ocean will deploy your Bridgetown site to their App Platform (for free).